 How is the Value of the Private Practice Apportioned

 If a separate property private practice is at issue, then the court will look at whether there was an increase in the value of the private practice during marriage.
-If so, the Orange County family law court will then determine whether to reimburse the community for a portion of the increase in value of the practice.
+If so, the Orange County family law court will determine whether to reimburse the community for a portion of the increase in value of the practice.
 There are two approaches commonly used by the courts in conducting this analysis.
 One of the key issues is whether the increase in value was or was not the result of the operating spouse’s efforts during marriage.
 Generally, the apportionment is analyzed under the Pereira approach in a private practice is a service-oriented business.

-Who is Awarded the Private Practice
+Who is Awarded a Private Practice

 Issues Related To Law Practices In Orange County Divorces

 The private practice of a lawyer is generally valued using the capitalization of income and the capitalization of excess earnings methods of valuation.
 These different but related methods are generally accepted in the Orange County family law courts.
-Generally, the value of a private practice, like other businesses, is made up of two components: adjusted book value and goodwill.
+The value of a private practice, like other businesses, is made up of two components: adjusted book value and goodwill.
 Most law practices do not have a substantial adjusted book value.
 Book value is comprised of accounts receivable, work in process, accounts payable, cash, computers furniture, etc. and is the value of the assets as it is represented on the financial statement of the business less liabilities.
 Adjusted book value is the actual value of the assets which may be higher or lower than the value of the assets as listed on the financial statements.
-The largest asset in this category is often the accounts receivable which often contain uncollectable receivables that need to be addressed.
+The largest asset in this category is often the accounts receivable which often include uncollectable receivables that need to be addressed.
 Goodwill is defined as the expectation of future patronage or the likelihood that the reputation of the firm will generate future referrals.
-Goodwill must be addressed in the valuation but the value may be minimal depending on the nature of the practice.
+Goodwill must be addressed in the valuation but its value may be minimal depending on the nature of the practice.
 If no goodwill exists, an ‘in place’ value may be added to the adjusted book value of the practice to arrive at the total value of the private practice.

 If a lawyer is a partner in a large firm, the lawyer has signed a partnership agreement and most likely the lawyer has no interest in the assets of the firm.
 Assuming that many lawyers have joined and left the firm over the years and the terms of the buy sell agreement have been followed, the Orange County family law court will most likely follow the holding in Marriage of Iredale and Cates (2004) 121 Cal.
 App.
 4th 321, which provides that the partner in such a firm is not an owner of the firm’s assets and does not own any portion of the firm’s goodwill.
-However, there may be an issue of relative to the personal goodwill of the lawyer.
+However, there may be an issue relative to the personal goodwill of the lawyer.

 Valuing A Medical Practice In An Orange County Divorce